alezamarion/django_wiki/README.md

 ### Subject

-Just an example of how ease it is to make an static site using Flask.
+Design a Wikipedia-like online encyclopedia.
+Project number 1 from CS50 Web

 <!-- ### Install:<br/> -->
 ```
-Design a Wikipedia-like online encyclopedia.
-Project number 1 from CS50 Web

 In progress...
 ```